benningm/mtpolicyd/LDAP/README.md

 # A case study over LDAP, Postfix and MtPolicyd
 ## Abstract
 With MtPolicyd you can use LDAP to profile your accounts with policies.
 For instance, for each **account** you can set a number of maximum message rate (for single message, or message x recipient), or a size rate too.
-We see how to implement these policies per account.
+We see how to implement these policies per account with a working example.
 Suitable for a large environment.

 ## Requisite
 Many email service implementations adopt LDAP as a DB to profile user preferences, SMTP routing information and authentication.
 You should have an LDAP server (ldap.example.com) with email account like this: